Web IDE extension host domain

 These instructions are for a Linux package installation that uses the default NGINX installation.
 GitLab administrators and DevOps engineers should adapt this guide to other installation methods.

-Follow the guide to insert custom settings into the NGINX configuration to create a
+Follow the guide to insert custom settings into the NGINX configuration to add a

 Select Settings > General.